JulijaTand/Beat_the_Heat/README.md

 ## Predictive Modelling

-To predict future trends and assess the feasibility of Germany achieving its 2030 targets, we applied predictive modeling techniques.This involved training various machine learning models such as time-series forecasting and regression analysis.
+To predict future trends and assess the feasibility of Germany achieving its 2030 targets, we applied predictive modeling techniques.
+This involved training various machine learning models such as time-series forecasting and regression analysis.
+We tested different predictive models to determine the best model.
+We used a combination of Silverkite and ARIMA for the final visualization.
 The models were trained and validated using historical data to make reliable predictions about future energy consumption patterns.

 - Energy reduction forecast: https://colab.research.google.com/drive/1ZZugqQRjN3wqO9UfNASmJqxiQ6AwNINH?usp=sharing